-As France accepted its defeat at Palace of Versailles, Kaiser Wilhelm I was hailed as the Emperor of Germany.
+As France accepted its defeat at the Palace of Versailles, Kaiser Wilhelm I got hailed as the Emperor of Germany.

-The most important however is the Treaty of Versailles, which was signed on 28 June 1919 in the Hall of Mirrors.
+However, the most important is the Treaty of Versailles, signed on 28 June 1919 in the Hall of Mirrors.

 This treaty ended the state of war between Germany and the Allied Powers and signaled the end of World War 1.

-In 1783, she built her own village within Versailles to escape the formal court life in the Palace.
+In 1783, she built her own village within Versailles to escape the Palace’s formal court life.

 Her little village had a farm, barn, billiards room, theatre, etc.